James Edward Grant: Biography

-Born in Chicago, Grant was originally a journalist in his home town.
-He wrote a short story, "The Whipsaw", for the 11 Aug 1934 issue of Liberty, which was turned into a movie with Spencer Tracy and Myrna Loy launching his screenwriting career.
+Grant was born in Chicago.
+Originally a journalist in his home town, he wrote a short story, "The Whipsaw", for the 11 Aug 1934 issue of Liberty magazine.
+It was turned into the 1935 movie Whipsaw, with Spencer Tracy and Myrna Loy, which launched his screenwriting career.

 Grant wrote numerous short stories that were published in Argosy, The Saturday Evening Post, Cosmopolitan, and Liberty, among others.

 He also wrote a play, Plan M.

 John Wayne called Grant "a dear friend", and said of him:

 He had a great talent as a writer.
 Jimmy was a short-story writer.
 Now a short story writer doesn't have all the voluminous language that dulls a scene.
 He had to make the dialogue give character to a person and progress the story, and that's practically what Ford as a director did all the time.
 Ford cut through the nuance and all that crap and got down to the basic story.
 He put the nuance in with the camera.
 Jimmy was a writer of the same type ...
 I knew Jimmy Grant for twenty years.
 It's very handy to have somebody like that.
 You know with writers, you don't have enough contact with them.

 A chain smoker, Grant died from lung cancer in Burbank, California.

 He owned a cattle ranch in Winton in Merced County from the 1940s until his death.